Stefafrontani/typescript_notes/README.md

 Objects created as variables with a type interface must fullfilled the interface contract.
 If the interface has 1 property, ts will only check if the object has that list of 1 property.
 We can add others properties and TS will not complain.

+We can use a single interface to describe properties of very different objects.
+We we do, we can have those objects interact with different functions.

+The general strategy for reusable code in TS:

+-   Create functions that accept arguments that are typed with interfaces
+-   Objects/Classes can decide to implement a given interface to work with a function

+The general picture is: we have some functionX that implements interfaxeY.
+If we create objectA and objectB and want to make them work with functionX, those objects must satisfy the interfaceY